diegargon/monnet-core/monnet_gateway/README.md

 ## SSH CERTS

-For the Ansible server be able to connect to the hosts, you need to generate an SSH key and install it on each host you want to access via MonNet/Ansible.
+For the Ansible server to connect to the hosts, you need to generate an SSH key and install it on each host you want to access via MonNet/Ansible.

 ```
 $ ssh-keygen -m PEM -t rsa -b 4096
 $ ssh-copy-id -i ~/.ssh/id_rsa.pub ansible@ip.ip.ip.ip
 ```

-The user must exist and must be allowed to log in with standard credentials to install the key (you can disable it after).
+The user must exist and must be allowed to log in with standard credentials to install the key (you can disable it afterward).

 Or do it manually on the client host: